Monday, 16 July 2012

 This was a wonderful relief and it got even better when we found out that the restaurant would be open in the evening.
 We were now at liberty to relax, with our accommodation and our dinner secured.

 It was only a few steps back along the highway to the camping ground.
-The grass was soft and abundant, the trees thriving although severely lopped, and there were stone tables and seats looking as ancient as the church.
-Nevertheless there was only one other customer, a old couple with a tent and caravan at the far end of the field.
+The grass was soft and abundant, the trees thriving although young, and there were stone tables and seats looking as ancient as the church.
+Nevertheless there was only one other group in residence, an old couple with a tent and caravan at the far end of the field.

 After lunch at one of the stone tables, we had showers in the tiny ablution block, which were excellent except that we had to lean constantly on the button to keep the water flowing.